Pre-built binaries

 cp scripts/etc.rc.d.init.d.sslh.centos /etc/rc.d/init.d/sslh

-You might need to create links in /etc/rc
+You might need to create links in /etc/rc<x>.d so that the server

 update-rc.d sslh defaults